 |Psychosocial & Community Health (PCH)||Dr. Karen Schepp||T-505||(206) email@example.com|

-Academic Services will be available at any time during this process to provide support and guidance.
-You can contact your academic advisor in Academic Services: Patrick Tufford for all students, and Anh Shafer for BSN/ABSN students.
+Student and Academic Services will be available at any time during this process to provide support and guidance.
+You can contact your academic advisor in Student and Academic Services: Patrick Tufford for all students, and Anh Shafer for BSN/ABSN students.
 Betsy Mau and Maria Tong are the advisors for graduate students.
-Additional personnel in Academic Services are the Director of Academic Services, Dagmar Schmidt (firstname.lastname@example.org, phone: (206) 221-2461); or Maggie Baker, Associate Dean for Academic Affairs (email@example.com, phone: (206) 616-8407).
+Additional personnel in Student and Academic Services are the Director of Student and Academic Services, Dagmar Schmidt (firstname.lastname@example.org, phone: (206) 221-2461); or Maggie Baker, Associate Dean for Academic Affairs (email@example.com, phone: (206) 616-8407).